bxparks/AceSegment/README.md

 positions of the digits (and sometimes segments) do not not match the logical arrangement described above.
 Fortunately, we can rearrange the digit and segment bits in software so that everything is remapped to their correct places.
-For example, the diymore.cc 6-digit TM1637 LED module is wired so that the digits are displayed like this:
+For example, the diymore/robotdyn 6-digit TM1637 LED module is wired so that the digits are displayed like this:

 ```
 2 1 0 5 4 3